Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 CHARTER OF THE SHANGHAI COOPERATION ORGANIZATION

-Meeting of Heads of State of the Shanghai Cooperation Organization, St. Petersburg, June 7, 2002
+Meeting of heads of state of the Shanghai Cooperation Organization, St. Petersburg, June 7, 2002

 The Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Russian Federation, the Republic of Tajikistan and the Republic of Uzbekistan, which are the founding states of the Shanghai Cooperation Organization (hereinafter referred to as the SCO or the Organization),

-seeking to further deepen all-round cooperation;
+Seeking to further deepen comprehensive cooperation;

-Convinced that the creation of the SCO contributes to a more effective joint use of emerging opportunities and countering new challenges and threats;
+Convinced that the creation of the SCO contributes to more effective joint use of emerging opportunities and countering new challenges and threats;

-Guided by the provisions of the Declaration on the Establishment of the Shanghai Cooperation Organization of June 15, 2001;
+guided by the provisions of the Declaration on the Establishment of the Shanghai Cooperation Organization of June 15, 2001;

 agreed on the following: